kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 CrashLoopBackoff is designed to slow the speed at which failing containers restart, preventing the starvation of kubelet by a misbehaving container.
-Currently it is a subjectively conservative, fixed behavior regardless of container failure type: after containers in a Pod exit, the kubelet restarts them with an exponential back-off delay (10s, 20s, 40s, …), that is capped at five minutes.
+Currently it is a subjectively conservative, fixed behavior regardless of container failure type: when a Pod has a restart policy besides `Never`, after containers in a Pod exit, the kubelet restarts them with an exponential back-off delay (10s, 20s, 40s, …), that is capped at five minutes.
 The delay for restarts will stay at 5 minutes until a container has executed for 10 minutes without any problems, in which case the kubelet resets the restart backoff timer for that container and further crash loops start again at the beginning of the delay curve ([ref](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/)).

 Both the decay to 5 minute back-off delay, and the 10 minute recovery threshold,